rsduran/three-tier-app/README.md

 ## Description

-A basic three-tier to-do webapp built as an end-to-end DevOps project, showcasing containerization, CI/CD, and Kubernetes orchestration.
+A fundamental three-tier to-do webapp built as an end-to-end DevOps project, showcasing containerization, CI/CD, and Kubernetes orchestration.
 This project demonstrates modern DevOps practices like Infrastructure as Code (IaC), automated testing, and monitoring, deployed on a Kubernetes cluster.

 ## Project Structure